All Products

 REVOKE schemaObjectPrivileges ON TABLE <project_name>.<schema_name>.* FROM role {rolename};

-GRANT schemaObjectPrivileges ON TABLE <project_name>.<schema_name>.<tablename> TO {role|user} {rolename | USER name};-- Grant a role or a user the permissions to manage a table in a schema.
+GRANT schemaObjectPrivileges ON TABLE <project_name>.<schema_name>.<tablename> TO {role|user} {rolename | USER name};-- Grant a role or user permissions on a specific table in a schema.

 REVOKE schemaObjectPrivileges ON TABLE <project_name>.<schema_name>.<tablename> FROM {role|user} {rolename | USER name};

--- View the permissions on a table.
+-- View permissions on a table.

 SHOW GRANTS ON TABLE <project_name>.<schema_name>.<tablename>;